-During the first session Ergänzungsmodule (4.1. - 4.7. in the Studienablaufplan): For information about courses that are offered in other departments, please consult the departments' websites at the beginning of the semester.
-Master Courses English and American Studies, 1st Semester Basismodul 1.1: Translation Helen Forbes, M.A.
+Please register via email to evelyne.keitel@phil.tu-chemnitz.de.
+Your registration has to be submitted by the beginning of the winter semester.
+You will then be assigned your first slot via email.
+Ergänzungsmodule (4.1. - 4.7. in the Studienablaufplan): For information about courses that are offered in other departments, please consult the departments' websites at the beginning of the semester.
+Master Courses English and American Studies, 1st Semester Basismodul 1.1: Translation Paul Spitzer, M.A.

-Translation Ger-Eng M_AA_1

-(271412-110)

-First meeting: 13.10.2015

-Tuesday, 09:15-10:45, 2/W053

-Please note: This course is not open to ERASMUS students.
+Translation Ger-Eng (271412-109) Tuesday, 9:15-10:45, 2/W053 First meeting: 11.10.2016 Please note: This course is not open to ERASMUS students.
 Content:

 This course serves both to expand students' translation skills acquired in previous courses and to improve their vocabulary skills and level of accuracy in written English.
 Structured around a variety of authentic texts and translation tasks, the course aims to impart key principles of translation such as equivalence (on various levels), translatability, strategies of adaptation and target group orientation, stylistic considerations, etc. On the linguistic level, we will follow a mostly contrastive approach, comparing structural features of source and target language and working on structural aspects that have proven to be challenging for German learners of English.

 Objectives:

-By the end of the course, students will - have improved their understanding of the structural differences of the source language, German, and the target language, English - be able to approach a variety of German-to-English translation tasks from linguistic, textual, stylistic and target audience-related perspectives - have expanded their knowledge of translation aids (online resources, background texts, Translation Memory systems, documentation etc.) - have improved their proofreading and editing skills Requirements for Credits:
+By the end of the course, students will

+- have improved their understanding of the structural differences of the source language, German, and the target language, English

+- be able to approach a variety of German-to-English translation tasks from linguistic, textual, stylistic and target audience-related perspectives

+- have expanded their knowledge of translation aids (online resources, background texts, Translation Memory systems, documentation etc.)

+- have improved their proofreading and editing skills

+Requirements for Credits:

 90-minute PVL exam

 The admission requirements for the PVL exam will be stipulated by the instructor and announced in class.

 Prerequisites:

+None

-None Registration:
+Registration: